 5. Swimming in The Lagoon

 The heat in Cairns can sometimes become unbearable so what better way to cool off than in a huge, well-maintained outdoor swimming pool?
 Located on The Esplanade in central Cairns is ‘The Lagoon’ and it really is a nice place to relax and wile away the day.
-Most Sundays the Lagoon also plays host to live and local music on a pop up stage – a perfect way to overcome an inevitable Woolshed hangover.
+Most Sundays the Lagoon also plays host to live and local music on a pop up stage.
+A perfect way to overcome an inevitable Cairns hangover.
 If the tropical heat hasn’t knocked you out completely, you can also enjoy a scenic stroll along the Esplanade boardwalk that begins at the Lagoon.
+This has to be the most popular out of all of the free things to do in Cairns.

 Free or Cheap Things to Do Near Cairns